prashant280920/Personal_Diary_WebApp/README.md

 1. Users can signUp and signIn
 2. Users can create diary entry
 3. Users can update diary entry
-4. Users can view all diary entry made by he/she
+4. Users can view all diary entry made by them.
 5. Users can change avatar, diary name and textcolor.
+6. Users can bookmark there favourite diary entry.

 ### Upcoming Features
 1. Change Theme Option
 2. Animated opening of diary textarea
-These feature will coming soon.
+These feature will come soon.

 ### Technologies Used
 1. Frontend